Editor and Content Strategist at Robb Report Singapore

 For such a noteworthy project, the team had to think big.
 They considered building a microsite in-house from scratch but heard from Setka at just the right time.
 “The team contacted us and sorted out all the layouts and how we could customize them for different projects,” says Charmaine.
 “It was quite easy for us to follow up on, and the idea was intriguing.

-“Knowing that we can count on the layouts Setka came up with and the grid system that’s now in place really helps us save time, so we can focus more on producing the actual content.”
+“Knowing that we can count on the layouts Setka came up with and the layout grid that’s now in place really helps us save time, so we can focus more on producing the actual content.”

 Lush layouts and visuals prompt readers to learn more about the penthouse’s stunning outdoor spaces